Strongpreneur#Business Growth Strategies

 7. Final Selection Decision

 All the applicants who successfully go through all the first 6 steps are capable of being recruited.
-However, it is possible that more than one person may pass through the 6 steps.
+However, more than one person may pass through the 6 steps.
 But the entrepreneur may need only one person.
-In that case, it is necessary that the applicants be graded on each point raised and questions answered in the interview.
+In that case, the applicants must be graded on each point raised and questions answered in the interview.
 The person with the highest weighted grade should then be selected for the job.

 The recruitment and selection procedures detailed above can be done internally or externally.
 The internal screening is done by the personnel of the organization.
 This team usually includes the personnel manager.
 External screening is done by an independent body outside the organization, normally a management consultant.